Laboratorija Zvuka: Late 1970s and 1980s: Band formation, rise to prominence and mainstream popularity

 In 1986, the band released the album Nevinost (Virginity), in the new lineup, which featured Predrag Vranešević on keyboards, guitar and vocals, Deže Molnar on saxophone, Mladen Vranešević, Renata Viegy and Dina Kurbatfinsky Vranešević on vocals, a former Luna and Pekinška Patka member Zoran "Bale" Bulatović on guitar, a former Luna and Ekatarina Velika member Ivan Fece "Firchie" on drums, Stojan Jovanović on bass guitar, and Senad Jašarević on keyboards.
-The band's new mascot, beside Vilmoš Kauboj, became a trans woman named Dušica Ilić, who would in the 1990s become known as the clairvoyant under the name Kleopatra.
+The band's mascot, beside Vilmoš Kauboj, became a trans woman named Dušica Ilić, who would in the 1990s become known as the clairvoyant under the name Kleopatra.
 In accordance with the album title, the center label on the vinyl record did not have a hole in the middle, and buyers of the album had to tear it by putting the record on a record player spindle.
 Beside new material, the album featured new versions of songs "Ska-kavac joj zašo u rukavac", "Devica" and "Šetnja", originally released on the band's 7-inch singles.
 The tracks "Daj mi bugi, dam ti vugi" ("Give Me Boogie, I'll Give You Woogie"), "Mala moja, al' je paranoja" ("My Baby Is Paranoid") and "Vili, Vili" ("Willie, Willie") saw large airplay.
 After the album release, Vranešević brothers dedicated themselves to composing for film, theatre and television, and the band, although officially still active, appeared in media sporadically only.

 1990s: Final works and disbandment

 After a longer break in their work, the band, in 1996, released the album entitled in Serbian ijekavian, Nema niđe te ljepote (There's No Such a Beauty), through Komuna.
 The album featured ten songs, recorded in a minimalist manner and resembling demo recordings.
-The title track was originally recorded for the Tourism Association of Montenegro, and the others were written during the band's career, but were previously unrecorded.
+The title track was originally recorded for the Tourism Association of Montenegro, and the others were written during different phases of the band's career, but were previously unrecorded.
 The album featured the song "Čudnan susret u tmurno popodne" ("A Strange Encounter during the Gloomy Afternoon"), originally performed by Vranešević brother's old band Med.
 The songs "Do I Dare" and "Vinyl Mirrors" were written on the poems of Johnatan Loyd, and the lyrics for the song "Mimi" were written after the motifs from Ivo Tijardović's works.
 The album was recorded in the lineup featuring Vranešević brothers, Molnar, Bulatović, and the backing vocals were sung by Milana Vranešević, daughter of Mladen and Dina Vranešević.
 Nema niđe te ljepote was met with mostly negative reactions by the music critics.
 After the album release, the band officially ended their activity.